spatialstatisticsupna/REMC_confounding_article/README.md

-# Spatial_confounding_article
+# Evaluating recent methods to overcome spatial confounding
-R code to fit the models and reproduce the results described in Urdangarin et al. (2022)
+This repository contains the R code to fit the models described in the paper entitled "Evaluating recent methods to overcome spatial confounding"